Southeast: The Big Picture:

 Summer: July & August

 These two prime summer months represent the heart of the salmon runs in Southeast.
 If you are looking for sheer numbers of fish in the rivers this is the time!
 Pink salmon and chum salmon start returning in early July and huge numbers of fish are present from July 15th - August 15.
 Although fewer fresh fish will be coming in after August 15th, there can be pinks and chums in the rivers well into September.
-The Pink Humpy Hooker, Pink Starlite Leech, or our Pink and Chum Selection are proven patterns in Southeast for these fish.
+The Pink Humpy Hooker, Pink Starlite Leech, or our Pink and Chum Fly Selection are proven winners in Southeast for these fish.